About the James Webb Space Telescope

 The Canadian Space Agency (CSA) has provided the Webb Telescope with the Near-Infrared Imager and Slitless Spectrograph (NIRISS) scientific instrument and the Fine Guidance Sensor (FGS).

-Thanks to the CSA's contribution, Canadian scientists are guaranteed observation time on the Webb Telescope and will be among the first to benefit from Webb's powerful instruments.
+Thanks to the CSA's contribution, Canadian scientists are guaranteed observation time on the Webb Telescope and are among the first to benefit from Webb's powerful instruments.

 How Webb works